mario-i-caicedo-ai/Mario_I_Caicedo_1/README.md

 Needless to say, Physics is great fun, and so it is Data Science.
 Since the latter is so fashionable right now I will tell you that if you want to join the field, you will need to **seriously** study statistics, linear algebra and calculus.
 You will also will need lots and lots of coding in [Python](https://www.python.org/){:target="_blank" rel="noopener"} and [R](https://www.r-project.org/){:target="_blank" rel="noopener"}; you will also need to learn about SQL and NonSQL databases, for the former I strongly recommend [PostgreSQL](https://www.postgresql.org/){:target="_blank" rel="noopener"} and for the latter the open source version of [MongoDB](https://www.mongodb.com/try/download/community){:target="_blank" rel="noopener"}

-Well, I have just began, and did not think to much about content, while I do, I present you with some of my teaching repos and three of images of Venezuela
+Well, I have just began, and did not think to much about content, while I do, I present you with some of my teaching repos and some  images.

 * [Ondas y Óptica](https://github.com/mario-i-caicedo-ai/Ondas-y-Optica){:target="_blank" rel="noopener"}